Suped

 The practical takeaway

 Quotes around certain words in automated email responses usually mean the word is an inserted label or exact form value.
-In most cases, there is no hidden technical signal and no direct deliverability penalty.
+They can also mark exact wording, misguided emphasis, or skeptical distance.
+There is no hidden technical signal and no direct deliverability penalty.

 The real issue is reader interpretation.
 If the quoted word is sensitive, remove the quotes and rewrite the sentence around the user's action.
 If emails still have placement problems after the copy is clean, check authentication, sender reputation, and blocklist or blacklist status before drawing conclusions.